Janet G. Travell: Research

 Her personal interest led her to investigate, explain and expound on the phenomenon of myofascial pain syndrome, secondary to trigger points, first written about in the 1920s by Dr Dudley J. Morton.
 She drew attention to the role of "Morton's Toe" and its responsibility for causing physical pain throughout the body.

 Travell's research resulted in over 100 scientific articles, as well as the acclaimed 1983 co-authored book with David G. Simons: Myofascial Pain and Dysfunction.
 The Trigger Point Manual.
 She also wrote her autobiography, Office Hours: Day and Night, which sheds light on her career and life.

-Quote

-"I have lived in a very special world - a world of love and security; beauty and serenity; opportunity, adventure, and variety; challenge and achievement; and the appreciation of my peers.
-I have had a sufficiency of everything that I desired and a surfeit of nothing."
-Dr. Travell, author's note to Office Hours: Day and Night, 1968.